Management's Discussion and Analysis of Financial Condition and Results of Operations

 As permitted for purposes of computing pension expense, the company uses a calculated value of plan assets (which is further described below).
 This allows that the effects of the performance of the pension plan's assets on the company's computation of pension income or expense be amortized over future periods.
 A substantial portion of the company's pension plan assets relates to its qualified defined benefit plan in the United States.

 A significant element in determining the company's pension income or expense is the expected long-term rate of return on plan assets.
 The company sets the expected long-term rate of return based on the expected long-term return of the various asset categories in which it invests.
 The company considers the current expectations for future returns and the actual historical returns of each asset class.
 Also, because the company's investment policy is to actively manage certain asset classes where the potential exists to outperform the broader market, the expected returns for those asset classes are adjusted to reflect the expected additional returns.
-For 2013 and 2012, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 8.00% for both years and on the company's non-U.S. plan assets will be 6.40% and 6.59%, respectively.
+For 2014 and 2013, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 7.72% and 8.00%, respectively, and on the company's non-U.S. plan assets will be 6.45% and 6.40%, respectively.
 A change of 25 basis points in the expected long-term rate of return for the company's U.S. and non-U.S. pension plans causes a change of approximately $9 million and $6 million, respectively, in pension expense.
 The assumed long-term rate of return on assets is applied to a calculated value of plan assets, which recognizes changes in the fair value of plan assets in a systematic manner over four years.
 This produces the expected return on plan assets that is included in pension income or expense.
 The difference between this expected return and the actual return on plan assets is deferred.
 The net deferral of past asset gains or losses affects the calculated value of plan assets and, ultimately, future pension income or expense.
-At December 31, 2012, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $3.82 billion and the fair value was $3.79 billion.
+At December 31, 2013, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $3.86 billion and the fair value was $4.05 billion.

 At the end of each year, the company determines the discount rate to be used to calculate the present value of plan liabilities.
 The discount rate is an estimate of the current interest rate at which the pension liabilities could be effectively settled at the end of the year.
 In estimating this rate, the company looks to rates of return on high-quality, fixed-income investments that (a) receive one of the two highest ratings given by a recognized ratings agency and (b) are currently available and expected to be available during the period to maturity of the pension benefits.
-At December 31, 2012, the company determined this rate to be 4.01% for its U.S. defined benefit pension plans, a decrease of 95 basis points from the rate used at December 31, 2011.
-A change of 25 basis points in the U.S. and non-U.S. discount rates causes a change in pension expense of approximately $2 million and $5 million, respectively, and a change of approximately $140 million and $122 million, respectively, in the benefit obligation.
+At December 31, 2013, the company determined this rate to be 5.02% for its U.S. defined benefit pension plans, an increase of 101 basis points from the rate used at December 31, 2012, and 4.15% for the company's non-U.S. defined benefit pension plans, an increase of 23 basis points from the rate used at December 31, 2012.
+A change of 25 basis points in the U.S. and non-U.S. discount rates causes a change in pension expense of approximately $1 million and $6 million, respectively, and a change of approximately $136 million and $126 million, respectively, in the benefit obligation.
 The net effect of changes in the discount rate, as well as the net effect of other changes in actuarial assumptions and experience, has been deferred, as permitted.

 Gains and losses are defined as changes in the amount of either the projected benefit obligation or plan assets resulting from experience different from that assumed and from changes in assumptions.
 Because gains and losses may reflect refinements in estimates as well as real changes in economic values and because some gains in one period may be offset by losses in another and vice versa, the accounting rules do not require recognition of gains and losses as components of net pension cost of the period in which they arise.

-As a minimum, amortization of an unrecognized net gain or loss must be included as a component of net pension cost for a year if, as of the beginning of the year, that unrecognized net gain or loss exceeds 10 percent of the greater of the projected benefit obligation or the calculated value of plan assets.
+At a minimum, amortization of an unrecognized net gain or loss must be included as a component of net pension cost for a year if, as of the beginning of the year, that unrecognized net gain or loss exceeds 10 percent of the greater of the projected benefit obligation or the calculated value of plan assets.
 If amortization is required, the minimum amortization is that excess above the 10 percent divided by the average remaining life expectancy of the plan participants.
-For the company's U.S. qualified defined benefit pension plan and the company's non-U.S. pension plans, that period is approximately 19 years.
-At December 31, 2012, based on the calculated value of plan assets, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plan and the company's non-U.S. pension plans was $3.17 billion and $0.8 billion, respectively.
+For the company's U.S. qualified defined benefit pension plan and the company's non-U.S. pension plans, that period is approximately 19 and 20 years, respectively.
+At December 31, 2013, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plan and the company's non-U.S. pension plans was $2.59 billion and $0.7 billion, respectively.

-For the year ended December 31, 2012, the company recognized consolidated pretax pension expense of $108.2 million, compared with pretax pension expense of $34.3 million for the year ended December 31, 2011.
-For 2013, the company expects to recognize pension expense of $93.1 million.
+For the year ended December 31, 2013, the company recognized consolidated pension expense of $93.5 million, compared with $108.2 million for the year ended December 31, 2012.
+For 2014, the company expects to recognize pension expense of $78.2 million.
 See Note 16 of the Notes to Consolidated Financial Statements.